spring-attic/bomr/README.md

 The `artifacts` command lists the artifacts in a group with a particular version.
 It is intended to be used when adding new dependency management to a bom.
-The command takes two required arguments and one option:
+The command takes two required arguments and two options:

 ```
 Usage: bomr artifacts <group> <version> [<options>]

 Option                       Description
 ------                       -----------
+--repository <URI>           Repository to query
 --version-property <String>  Version property to use in generated dependency management
 ```